+You should see something like "It Works!" on the page.
 Now, let's stop the web server (Apache) that is installed on your virtual machine.
 To do this you can do:

-'''

-$ sudo service apache2 stop
+\$ sudo service apache2 stop

-'''

-In your web browser, try and reload the web page for your machine.
+Now reload the web page for your machine.
 It should indicate that no web server was found.
 Now let's start the service again: